Jahedul-Hoque/DevOps-Projects/Working with Linux/Cloud-init.md

 Cloud-init automatically configures a Linux virtual machine on its first boot.

+It can configure:

+- Users
+- SSH keys
+- Packages
-It can configure: - Users - SSH keys - Packages - Network settings -
+- Network settings
+- Hostname
+- Filesystems
-Hostname - Filesystems and mounts - Writing files - Running scripts and commands
+- Writing files
+- Running scripts and commands

 This allows consistent, reproducible VM deployments with no manual steps.